garvk1708/AirQualityMonitoringSystem/README.md

 # Air Quality Monitoring Dashboard

 This Streamlit application provides a real-time monitoring dashboard for air quality sensors connected to an ESP8266 microcontroller.
-The application fetches data from the ESP8266 device, visualizes current and historical readings, and provides interpretations and predictions for the environmental conditions.
+The application fetches data through a Python adapter that communicates with the ESP8266 device, visualizes current and historical readings, and provides interpretations and predictions for the environmental conditions.

 ## Features

 - Real-time monitoring of temperature, humidity, and air quality
+- Data fetching through a Python adapter between ESP8266 and the dashboard
 - Historical data visualization with interactive charts
 - Automatic data refresh at configurable intervals
 - Basic prediction of future sensor values using linear regression